alexli888/cs4241-final-project-a25/README.md

 # Sliding Tile Puzzle
 # Deployed at: https://cs4241-final-project-a25.onrender.com/
 We created a 4x4 sliding tile puzzle game with user authentication, auto-solver, and progress/leaderboard tracking.
 This game is commonly known as 'The Fifteen Puzzle', where the goal is for you to rearrange all the tiles in the order of increasing number (e.g. 1 2 3 4), while having an empty tile at the bottom right corner.
+This project was challenging in the sense of it is game development.
+We had to understand the game to a very solid level to begin developing it, and debugging throughout the process took significiant amount of time.
+We also, in addition to integrating the game, took extra time to add secure authentication with hashing of passwords, as well as full backend connectivity with a MongoDB cluster.
+Overall, we achieved a very accessible, secure website with frontend -> backend functionality that serves the purpose of a mind game.
+As such, we believe that such a commitment deserves a 100%.

-A visual below highlights it clearly:
+The image below highlights the game clearly:

 <img width="210" height="207" alt="image" src="https://github.com/user-attachments/assets/abdaaa47-e6d4-4009-b578-18abc755dfe6" />